Ban Nai Soi

 Introduction and History

-The original Nai Soi camp was established on the Karenni/Kayah side of the border in 1989.
-It moved many times before it was finally settled at its present location in March 1996.
-In 2002 the former Ban Tractor and Ban Kwai camps were consolidated with Ban Nai Soi to make one camp.
+The group moved many times before they finally settled at the camp’s present location in March 1996, with a population of around 1,700.
+Six years later, two other camps, Ban Tractor and Ban Kwai, were consolidated with Ban Mai Nai Soi to make one camp.

-Due to its isolated location, the camp is off the mains electricity grid.
-The camp office, and health and education centres have access to power from electric generators.
-Some households also have access to the generators, to recharge vehicle batteries to power residential lighting.
+Due to its isolated location, Ban Mai Nai Soi is off the mains electricity grid.
+The camp office and health and education centres have access to power from electric generators.
+Some households also have access to the generators, to recharge vehicle batteries which power residential lighting.

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 12,592 people had departed from Ban Nai Soi.
-The majority had resettled in the USA.
+As of September 2018, a total of 16,267 people had departed for new lives abroad, according to IOM data.
+The majority resettled in the USA and Australia.